 Disproportionate Minority Contact (DMC) Action Network

-While all states involved in the Models for Change initiative are working to reduce racial and ethnic disparities in the juvenile justice system, the DMC Action Network was launched in 2007 to bring together teams from select local jurisdictions, expose them to the latest thinking of national experts, and give them an opportunity to learn from one another about effective ways to reduce the disproportionate contact of minority and ethnic youth with the juvenile justice system.
-Learn more
+While all states involved in the Models for Change initiative worked to reduce racial and ethnic disparities in the juvenile justice system, the DMC Action Network was launched in 2007 to bring together teams from select local jurisdictions, expose them to the latest thinking of national experts, and give them an opportunity to learn from one another about effective ways to reduce the disproportionate contact of minority and ethnic youth with the juvenile justice system.

-In addition to local jurisdictions that are already active in the Models for Change initiative, DMC Action Network members include other sites selected for measurable accomplishments in reducing disproportionate minority contact.
-There are twelve county-level sites in eight states: Illinois, Kansas, Louisiana, Maryland, North Carolina, Pennsylvania, Washington, Wisconsin.
-Learn more
+In addition to the Models for Change four core states, the DMC Action Network also included: Illinois, Kansas, Louisiana, Maryland, North Carolina, Pennsylvania, Washington, Wisconsin.

-The Burns Institute's blog features frequent updates on news of DMC issues.
-Click here to visit the blog.
+- The Burns Institute's blog features frequent updates on news of DMC issues.

 For more information